Connectivity architecture for Azure SQL Managed Instance

 - Network security group: A network security group must be associated with the SQL Managed Instance subnet.
 You can use a network security group to control access to the SQL Managed Instance data endpoint by filtering traffic on port 1433 and ports 11000-11999 when SQL Managed Instance is configured for redirect connections.
 The service automatically provisions rules and keeps them current as required to allow uninterrupted flow of management traffic.

 - Route table: A route table must be associated with the SQL Managed Instance subnet.
-You can add entries to the route table, for example to specify the default route or to route traffic toward on-premises private IP address ranges through the virtual network gateway or a virtual network appliance.
+You can add entries to this route table, for example to route traffic to premises through a virtual network gateway, or to add the default 0.0.0.0/0 route directing all traffic through a virtual network appliance such as a firewall.
 Azure SQL Managed Instance automatically provisions and manages its required entries in the route table.

 - Sufficient IP addresses: The SQL Managed Instance subnet must have at least 32 IP addresses.
 For more information, see Determine the size of the subnet for SQL Managed Instance.
 You can deploy managed instances in the existing network after you configure it to satisfy the networking requirements for SQL Managed Instance.
 Otherwise, create a new network and subnet.